 Subproperty of: E2 Temporal Entity.
-P173 starts before or at the end of (ends after or with the start of): E2 Temporal Entity Superproperty of: E2 Temporal Entity.
-P175 starts before or with the start of (starts after or with the start of): E2 Temporal
+P174 starts before the end of (ends after the start of): E2 Temporal Entity Superproperty of:

 E2 Temporal Entity.
-P184 ends before or with the end of (ends with or after the end of): E2 Temporal Entity
+P176 starts before the start of (starts after the start of): E2 Temporal Entity Quantification: many to many (0,n:0,n)